Skip to main content

 For independent advice about data protection, privacy and data sharing issues, you can contact the Information Commissioner’s Office (ICO) at:

-To make this website easier to use, we sometimes place small text files on your device called ‘cookies.
+To make this website function properly we sometimes place small text files on your device called ‘cookies’.
 Most websites do this too.

 We don’t use cookies on this website that collect information about what other websites you visit (often referred to as privacy intrusive cookies).